Gapminder/gapminder-igno-survey-processing/gsheets-workflow-api/DEV.md

 ### For deploying to production

-- `GCP_PROJECT` - GCP project id to use for development and deployment.
+- `GCP_PROJECT` - GCP project id to use for deployment.
-- `GCP_REGION` - GCP region to use for development and deployment.
+- `GCP_REGION` - GCP region to use for deployment.
 - `SURVEY_MONKEY_API_TOKEN` - A Survey Monkey app's Access Token, providing access to the surveys to import

 ### For local development